hpwizardsunite-dev-contrib/WUProtos-Java/README.md

-# pogoprotos-java
+# wuprotos-java
-Provides compiled java bindings from https://github.com/Furtif/POGOProtos
+Provides compiled java bindings from [WUProtos](https://github.com/Furtif/POGOProtos)

 The latest protos can be imported into any maven project by adding the following to your pom.xml